ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 #### PUT Handler {#node-put}

-The PUT handler is used to get the KDC to produce and return individual keying material to protect outgoing messages for the node (identified by "node") for the group identified by "gid".
+The PUT handler is used to get the KDC to produce and return individual keying material to protect outgoing messages for the node (identified by "NODE") for the group identified by "GID".

 The handler expects a request with empty payload.